-Note: Clearing the configuration does not affect the encrypted logical drives in the storage space.
-However, to continue accessing or managing encrypted volumes, reconfigure the basic encryption settings in the Encryption Manager; see 10.13.1.
+Note: Clearing the configuration does not affect the encrypted logical drives in your storage space.
+However, to continue accessing or managing encrypted volumes, you must reconfigure the basic encryption settings in the Encryption Manager; see 10.11.1.
 Encryption Manager Full Setup.